Take a look through our latest news, tips and our customers experiences

 Sounds like a phone to me.

-Then it was Bell and Meucci (covered in last week’s blog) who put all the parts together along with a few new bits to create what would became the modern telephone.
+Then it was Bell and Meucci (covered in last week’s blog) who put all the parts together along with a few new bits to create what would become the modern telephone.

 Due to costs and social stigma, it took a little while for the average person to get a phone at home, but businesses started using them immediately.
 Just a few years later, there would be tens of thousands of phones in operation.
 Now the phone is an essential tool for business, have you thought about how your business uses it phones?

 Bonus titbit: The first underground telephone cable was laid in a ditch created by fixing a plough to a train!